Former SIS Chief Suresh Sallay files writ petition challenging arrest and detention

 April 6, 2026 03:08 pm

-Former Head of the State Intelligence Service, Major General (Retired) Suresh Sallay, has filed a writ petition before the Court of Appeal, through his attorneys, challenging his arrest and detention by the Criminal Investigation Department (CID) under the Prevention of Terrorism Act (PTA).
+The former Head of the State Intelligence Service (SIS), Major General (Retired) Suresh Sallay has filed a writ petition before the Court of Appeal through his lawyers, challenging his arrest and detention by the Criminal Investigation Department (CID) under the Prevention of Terrorism (PTI) Act.

-The respondents named in the petition include Inspector General of Police Priyantha Weerasuriya, Director of the Criminal Investigation Department Shani Abeysekara, Secretary to the Ministry of Public Security Ravi Seneviratne, Reverend Father Rohan Silva, and the Attorney General, among others, said Ada Derana reporter.
+The Inspector General of Police, Priyantha Weerasuriya, the Director of the Criminal Investigation Department, Shani Abeysekara, the Secretary to the Ministry of Public Security Ravi Seneviratne and the Attorney General, among others have been named respondents in the petition, said Ada Derana reporter.

 Disclaimer: All the comments will be moderated by the AD editorial.
 Abstain from posting comments that are obscene, defamatory or slanderous.
 Please avoid outside hyperlinks inside the comment and avoid typing all capitalized comments.
 Help us delete comments that do not follow these guidelines by flagging them(mouse over a comment and click the flag icon on the right side).
 Do use these forums to voice your opinions and create healthy discourse.